inform-us/requirements_specifications/informus/rules/patients.md

 #### SPO2, Mean Arterial Blood Pressure and Tidal Volume metrics

 Note these metrics classify patients for the floorplans according to summative rules and not real-time status of whether they are above, below or in range of target... e.g. 'Tidal volumes are above 8 mL/kg IBW for 3 consecutive hours OR 5 non-consecutive hours within the preceding 24 hours; OR tidal volumes are above 10 mL/kg IBW for 2 consecutive hours'.

-We therefore need individual rules to handle any 'off unit' hours (to be solved with https://github.com/inform-us/INFORMus/issues/1756) - see the 'labelling rules' for the individual metrics.
+Any 'off unit' time should be excluded from these summative rules.
+For example, say a patient has the following labels for the last four hours: 'above', 'off unit', 'above', 'above'.
+If the summative rule says to consider the last 3 hours, we would remove the 'off unit' hourly epochs and take ['above', 'above', 'above'] as the last three.
+See the 'labelling rules' of individual metrics for details.

 ### Metric charts (i.e. `72hr` data)